pmean/build-website/text/06/GoodBook-06.md

 > with their privacy guarded by red maple leaf.
 In their first chapter,
 > they point out that
 >
-> > *Statistics wouldn\'t be needed if everybody in the world were
+> > *Statistics wouldn't be needed if everybody in the world were
 > > exactly like everyone else.*
 >
 > but add the following footnote.
 >
-> > *We also wouldn\'t need dating services because it would be futile
+> > *We also wouldn't need dating services because it would be futile
 > > to look for the perfect mate; he or she would be just like the
 > > person sitting next to you.
 By the same token, it would mean the end
-> > of extramarital affairs, because what\'s the use?
-But that\'s
+> > of extramarital affairs, because what's the use?
+But that's
 > > another story.*
 >
 > This sort of commentary continues throughout the entire book.
 At the